 The farmer will be required to furnish certain documents in order to get the card.
 The list of documents are here below.

 - Proof of Identity – Aadhar Card/ PAN card/ Voter ID card/ Driving License/ Passport

 - Proof of Address – Voter ID card/ Electricity bill/ Aadhaar card/ Lease agreement

 Leading Banks which provide a Kisan Card in India

 There are many prominent banks in India which provide the farmer a Kisan credit card at a reasonable rate of interest.
 State Bank of India, the leading public sector bank in India, offers a farmer the same so that they are able to meet all kinds of cultivation expenses along with contingency expenses.
 Bank of India provides the card to eligible farmers who come under the operational branch in the area.
 Axis Bank also offers the farmers of the country a Kisan credit card so that they can meet their multiple needs.
 The need can be related to buying of seeds, repairing of the farm machinery or even for the marriage of the children.

 You can apply for the card visiting the nearest branches of banks such as SBI.
 Contact the officials over there and ask for a Kisan Credit Card application form, fill it and submit the same along with relevant documents to process your case.
 The bank, after checking the details correctly, would issue you a credit card.

 The scheme has proved to be valuable to the participatory banks as they have received various benefits.
 The benefits have been mentioned below.

-- Employees of the the banks in the rural branches will be able to reduce their workload as their is no duplication in terms of processing of the loan papers.
-The need for repeated checking of the papers has been eliminated under this scheme.
+- Employees of the banks in the rural branches will be able to reduce their workload as there is no duplication in terms of processing of the loan papers and this scheme also helps to eliminate the need for checking of the papers repeatedly.

 - The process of documentation and disbursement has been simplified under the scheme.
 The need to maintain minimum paperwork has helped saved the banks a good chunk of time.